dp8523/RochesterMunchies/docs/DesignDoc.md

 > and the results of the testing._

 ### Acceptance Testing
-Passed All Criteria: 11
+Passed All Criteria: 27
-Passed Some Criteria: 5
+Passed Some Criteria: 0
-Passed No Criteria: 17
+Passed No Criteria: 2
-The main issue with acceptance criteria testing is that most of our stories for Sprint 2 have yet to be implemented or need to be improved on.
+The main issue with acceptance criteria testing is that we haven't completed the frontend of the 10% features for out product.
-The UI stories primarily build up the composition of the "Passed Some Criteria" category, since we found that some buttons need to be revised for user/admin comparison.
+There is 0 passed com criteria because we split up the frontend and backend parts of features and right now only the front end of the 10% features havent been completed so there is 0 for some criteria passed.
-On the backend, a lot of our stories passed no criteria since they have failed to work or need to be improved on.
+On the backend, a lot of our stories passed all the criteria.

 ### Unit Testing and Code Coverage
 Our unit testing strategy is primarily in creating a fake database